Twinkle, Twinkle, Little Star: Other versions

 A parody of "Twinkle, Twinkle, Little Star" titled "Twinkle, Twinkle, Little Bat" is recited by the Mad Hatter in chapter seven of Lewis Carroll's Alice's Adventures in Wonderland.

-An adaptation of the song, named "Twinkle, Twinkle, Little Earth", was written by Charles Randolph Grean, Fred Hertz and Leonard Nimoy.
-It is included on Nimoy's first album Leonard Nimoy Presents Mr. Spock's Music from Outer Space (1967).

-A version using synonyms from Roget's Thesaurus exists.
+There is also a version using synonyms from Roget's Thesaurus.

-The opening lyrics are also used to begin the traditional murder ballad "Duncan and Brady".
+The opening lyrics are also used to begin the traditional murder ballad "Duncan and Brady."

-Alvin and the Chipmunks performed a swinging version cut off by David Seville.

 The song can also be played as a singing game.